 A phone that large can get a lot done, but it’s also at risk from bumps, drops, and scratches.
-More phone is more to break, and it’s a hefty investment to boot.
+More phone means there’s more to break, and it’s a hefty investment to boot.
 Make sure it’s guarded against outside hazards with a good protective case.
-Whether you’re looking for something slim and clear, a wallet-like folio, or a tough and rugged case, here are the best Samsung Galaxy S20 Plus cases to keep your expensive phone safe.
+Whether you’re looking for something slim and clear, a walletlike folio, or a tough and rugged case, here are the best Samsung Galaxy S20 Plus cases to keep your expensive phone safe.

 The Galaxy S20 Plus is a big beauty, and we don’t blame you for not wanting to hide it.
 However, there are still protective case options for you out there.
 The Essential Zero from ESR is a completely clear and incredibly thin case, and though it’s not going to protect particularly well against drops and bumps, it’s still better than nothing and provides protection from dirt, scratches, and dust.
 The soft TPU material is easy to grip, and the slightly raised edges protect your camera lenses and screen from dirty surfaces.
 While it’s not the case for the clumsy or the drop-anxious, it’s still a good everyday choice that doesn’t cramp Samsung’s style.